August 22, 2022

 Modern brands understand the importance of customer experience (CX).
 CX is the sum of perceptions of the business, built over the customer lifecycle.

-Onboarding emails get sent straight after a new customer buys a product or more often signs up to a service.
-They immediately show a customer that the brand in question appreciates their business.
+Onboarding emails get sent straight after a new customer buys a product or — more often — signs up to a service.
+They immediately show the customer that you appreciate their business.

-• Offering instruction as to how to use their product or service
+- Offering instruction as to how to use the product or service

 10 outstanding onboarding email examples

-The broad utility of onboarding emails explains why they’re something you can’t do without.
+The broad range of uses of onboarding emails explains why they’re something you can’t do without.
 Don’t worry, though, if you’re still a little sketchy on how to craft them.
 That’s where the following examples can help.

 Use those onboarding email templates as inspiration or copy them if you like!
 We’ll look at each in turn, pinpoint its advantages, and discuss how you might create such a campaign for your brand.